 The Department offers a concentration in Theatre Arts and Performance Studies.
 Concentrators chose a "track" to study within the concentration -Theatre Arts, Performance Studies, or Writing for Performance.
 Students can all find a home in one of the tracks by working with faculty to best design their curricular choices.

 Prospective students are welcome to visit our facilities and tours of our spaces can be arranged in advance by contacting the department directly.
 Additional campus tours and info sessions are available to prospective students through the Undergraduate Admissions Office.
 You are also encouraged to read our FAQ before coming to campus.
-The building and main office is open Monday through Friday, 8:30-5pm when school is in session (Sept - end of May) and 9am - 4pm during the summer (Memorial Day - end of August).
+The building and main office is open for tours/questions Monday through Friday, 8:30-5pm when school is in session (Sept - end of May) and Monday through Friday 10am - 2pm during the summer (Memorial Day - end of August).

 Undergraduates at Brown make theatre, dance, and performance-based work all over campus.
 Performances have been written for hallways, breezeways, walkways, as well as in our theatres.
 Work has been produced without a play in mind – improvised, found, choreographed on the spot.
 Other work has been incubated and nurtured for years at a time.
 Well-known plays from the dramatic canon are produced alongside lesser-known newcomers or buried treasures rarely produced.
 Some work takes multitudes, other work flies solo.
 The point is that there is a lot going on in a very exciting atmosphere of creative and intellectual exchange where traditions and heritages of craft are as highly valued as the rough draft of innovation and experimentation.